alakh0703/Attendza-Attendence-system-based-on-Facial-Recognition/README.md

   - **AWS Rekognition**: Augments face recognition capabilities by providing additional image analysis features.

 - **Local Development**: The application can be run locally using Chalice, facilitating development and testing.
-- **GUI**: Features a user-friendly GUI built with Tkinter for easy usage.
+- **GUI**: Features a user-friendly GUI built with Tkinter for easy usage..

 ## Architecture
 ![Architecture](architecture.jpg)